Skip to Content

 Grab your hiking boots to experience Port Hope's outdoors.
 We have well-marked forest trails that bring you close to wildlife, and others that start in the heritage downtown and follow the streaming Ganaraska River or take you to panoramic lookouts along the waterfront.
 Learn about our many hiking and recreational trails.

-Residents are advised that a long-term closure of the Sculthorpe Marsh parking lot will begin on Monday, February 6, 2023, to accommodate the industrial cleanup work conducted by the Port Hope Area Initiative at the Chemetron Lagoon.
+The Sculthorpe Marsh parking lot is closed to accommodate the industrial cleanup work conducted by the Port Hope Area Initiative at the Chemetron Lagoon.
 Alternative parking is available at the corner of Lake Street and Hope Street, and overflow parking is available further down the Waterfront Trail, at Gages Creek.
 Trail access in the area remains open but watch for future updates regarding trail improvement work to take place in this area soon.

 The Waterfront Trail